 Noemí is a young socialite in Mexico City.
-She was summoned home one evening by her father who wanted her to go to the remote estate, High Place, to find out what’s wrong with her cousin Catalina.
-Catalina recently married a man that the family did not approve of and Noemí’s father was concerned by the rambling, confusing letter she sent about the house and her husband trying to poison her.
+She was summoned home one evening by her father, who wanted her to go to the remote estate, High Place, to find out what was wrong with her cousin Catalina.
+Catalina recently married a man that the family did not approve of, and Noemí’s father was concerned by the rambling, confusing letter she sent about the house and her husband trying to poison her.
 He wanted Noemí to go and check on Catalina.
 She finally agreed after negotiating with her father that he would grant permission for her to pursue her masters if she is successful.

 High Place is a strange place.
-When Noemí’s got there, she found a house in a state of disrepair and moldy after their silver mine closed down.
+When Noemí got there, she found a house in a state of disrepair and moldy after their silver mine closed down.
 The silver is plentiful but tarnished, the electricity unreliable and unavailable in many rooms, and white sheets cover the furniture in many of the rooms.
 The family symbol is an Ouroboros, a snake eating its own tail.

 Meeting the Doyles

 The youngest person in High Place, about her age, was Francis.
 He lived with his mother Florence, his cousin Virgil, his grandfather Howard and their three servants.
 The family had immigrated to England and had a sense of racial superiority.
 On the very first night of Noemí’s stay, at dinner, Howard commented on her darkness and concepts of superiority and inferiority between the races.
 Noemí parried with him, trying not to show her displeasure at his eugenics beliefs.

 The family ran a strict house with no talking during dinner.
-Noemí was served most meals in her room and she was given little access to her cousin Catalina.
-She had lots of free time but her anthropology books held very little interest.
+Noemí was served most meals in her room, and she was given little access to her cousin Catalina.
+She had lots of free time, but her anthropology books held very little interest.
 She and Francis struck up a kind of friendship.
-She didn’t find him attractive at first but he seemed taken with her and was a nice distraction.
-He had never been away from High Place and was curious about the outside while seeming to think he could not experience it.
+Although she didn’t find him attractive at first, he seemed taken with her and was a nice distraction.
+He had never been away from High Place and was curious about the outside world while seeming to think he could not experience it.

 Checking on Catalina